 An 'expected credit loss' (ECL) model applies to financial assets measured at amortized cost, contract assets and debt investments at FVOCI, but not to investments in equity instruments.
-The Company's financial assets measured at amortized cost and subject to the ECL model include cash, and accounts receivable.
+The Company's financial assets measured at amortized cost and subject to the ECL model include cash and cash equivalent, and accounts receivable.